 Early Origins of the Rodrígue family

 The surname Rodrígue was first found in Brittany (French: Bretagne).

 Jean Rodrigue, son of Jean and Suzanne (née Lacroix) of Lisbon, Portugal, travelled to Quebec in the 17th century.
 He married Anne Le Roy on 28th October 1671.

-Important Dates for the Rodrígue family
+Early History of the Rodrígue family

 This web page shows only a small excerpt of our Rodrígue research.
 More information is included under the topic Early Rodrígue History in all our PDF Extended History products and printed products wherever possible.